Lemoncode/webpack-by-sample/README.md

 In this demo we will add support for TypeScript.

-We will start from sample _00 Intro/03 Output_, install TypeScript locally, configure a tsconfig file, add some ts like, install awesome-typescript-loader and apply it to webpackconfig.
+We will start from sample _01 Styles/03 SASS_, install TypeScript locally, configure a tsconfig file, add some ts like, install awesome-typescript-loader and apply it to webpackconfig.

 Summary steps: